tniessen/node-pqclean/API.md

 Returns an `ArrayBuffer` containing the key material.
 The key can later be imported using `new sign.PublicKey(name, bytes)`.

+#### `publicKey.open(signedMessage)`

+Verifies that the signature embedded in the `signedMessage` is correct using this public key.
+The `signedMessage` must be a `BufferSource`.
+Returns a `Promise` that resolves to the message if the signature is valid and that is rejected otherwise.

 #### `publicKey.verify(message, signature)`

 Verifies that the given `signature` is correct for the given `message` using